andrewliao11/unrolled-gans/README.md

 PyTorch implementation of [Unrolled Generative Adversarial Networks](https://arxiv.org/abs/1611.02163).
 The official tensorflow implementation is [here](https://github.com/poolio/unrolled_gan).

 There is an issue posted in the official repo complaining that **"Couldn't reproduce mode collapse without unrolling operation"**.
-I also found this issue (especially when using `F.tanh` as activation function) when implemented this repo, and found it rather interesting.
+I also found this issue (especially when using `F.tanh` as activation function) when implemented this repo, and found it pretty interesting.

 Here are the corresponding results: